AnuragAnalog/project_euler/README.md

 Time-taken: 0.10944294929504395

+**Problem 67: Maximum path sum II**

+By starting at the top of the triangle below and moving to adjacent numbers on the row below, the maximum total from top to bottom is 23.

+                                                        3
+                                                       7 4
+                                                      2 4 6
+                                                     8 5 9 3

+That is, 3 + 7 + 4 + 9 = 23.

+Find the maximum total from top to bottom in triangle.txt (right click and 'Save Link/Target As...'), a 15K text file containing a triangle with one-hundred rows.

+NOTE: This is a much more difficult version of Problem 18.
+It is not possible to try every route to solve this problem, as there are 299 altogether!
+If you could check one trillion (1012) routes every second it would take over twenty billion years to check them all.
+There is an efficient algorithm to solve it. ;o)

 **Problem97: Large non-Mersenne prime**

 *Statement:*    The first known prime found to exceed one million digits was discovered in 1999, and is a Mersenne prime of the form (2^6972593)−1; it contains exactly 2,098,960 digits.
 Subsequently other Mersenne primes, of the form (2^p)−1, have been found which contain more digits.